 Georgia High School Basketball Project

 The Georgia Interscholastic Athletic Association (GIAA) first organized a state basketball tournament in 1922.
 The brackets were a mix of high schools and prep schools.
 Lanier of Macon hoisted the inaugural crown.
-Participants were limited to members of the GIAA whose membership was small for its duration.
+Participants were limited to members of the GIAA, which was a small league throughout its history.

 The Georgia High School Association (GHSA) stepped into the title picture in 1926.
 Twelve district champions and 12 runners-up were invited to the festivities held at Woodruff Hall at the University of Georgia.
-The districts were simple enough to create, as the GHSA borrowed the boundary lines of Georgia's congressional districts.
+The districts were simple enough to create, as the GHSA borrowed the boundary lines of Georgia's congressional districts - a number that would drop to 10 in the early 1930s.
 The first tournaments were of a single classification until 1934, when classes B and C were created.
-Class D, whose members all appear to be junior highs or rural schools that educated through the ninth grade, crowned champions from 1937-1941.
-The classification was apparently dropped as post-World War II Georgia boomed and rural schools merged with bigger ones.
+Class D, whose schools were all accredited two-year high schools (through 9th grade - Georgia schools would only add 12th grade in the late 1940s/early 1950s), crowned champions from 1937-1941.
+The classification was apparently dropped as wartime meant that fewer schools could afford to play in tournaments or even stay open.

 The GIAA and GHSA reached a basketball cooperation in 1950.
-The GIAA co-sponsored the boys tournament for Class AA, one of two brand new classifications (along with Class A).
-The girls were also given these two new classes.
+The GIAA had been officially/unofficially Class A over the years, but would spend a few years co-sponsoring Class AA.
+AA and A were new full GHSA classifications, competition open to boys and girls squads.
 Class AAA for boys and girls was added for the 1957 tournament.

 While the GHSA hosted tournaments, another organization in Georgia was doing the same.
 However, it did not receive its due because of an unfair system mixed with prejudice and in some cases - fear.

 The Georgia Interscholastic Association sprouted out of the Big Seven Conference.
 The Big Seven was comprised of the biggest African-American schools in the state and included Washington of Atlanta, Ballard of Macon, and Spencer of Columbus.
 The first GIA tournaments crowned champions in 1948.
-For most of its duration, the GIA crowned champs for three classifications: Class AA, A, and B. Their tournaments received considerably less press attention.
+For most of its duration, the GIA crowned champs for four classifications: Class AA, A, B, and C. Their tournaments received considerably less press attention.

 Ernest Vandiver began integration of Atlanta's public high schools in 1961.
 Most of the rest of the GHSA public schools began gradual integration (through the Freedom of Choice plan) in the mid-1960s.
 In 1966, the GHSA admitted a handful of all black schools.
 Athletics would immediately benefit.